Admissions Arrangements for applications in the academic years of:

 How do I appeal?

 The appeals process for Alderman White School is run by Nottinghamshire County Council.
-Please view the guidance on the Council's website here, where you will find:

 • advice and explanations of the appeals process